maweki/ssfsm/README.md

 The current state after the last transition is returned.
 Because of the order of execution, `Machine('a') is Machine().state` is True (given the transition exists) while `Machine().state is Machine('a')` may not be.

 ### Accepting
-When cast to boolean, we see whether the FSM is in an accepting state or not.
+When cast to boolean, we see whether the DFA is in an accepting state or not.
 ```
 A('baab')